Inch4Tk/label_server/README.md

  # adapt the variable path_to_od_test_data_gt in settings.py to point to your ground truth data json
  ```
 * The repository already contains a pretrained version of the acceptance probability predictor
-  * If you wish to retrain it, you need a set of images with respective ground truth data
+  * **If you wish to retrain it manually**, you need a set of images with respective ground truth data
     * If you want to use images from the OID. you can use **prepare_groundtruth.py** to download the
       whole OID groundtruth data
   * First, use create_detection record to create a json-record of the detections